 Today, Amazon needs no slogan, icon, or anything over the top.
 With over 100 million users, the brand doesn’t need to.
 This is one of the many perks of what famous logos can do for your establishment.

-With Nike having such a striking logo, one would think that the brand must have spent thousands of dollars to get it.
-However, Nike’s story proves that high prices don’t necessarily contribute to having famous logos.
+With Nike having one of the most iconic logo, one would think that the brand must have spent thousands of dollars to get it.
+However, Nike’s story proves that high prices don’t necessarily contribute to having popular logos.
 What can make for an effective logo is simplicity and a dream.

 Nike’s founder Phil Knight wanted a logo that inspired movement and determination.
 He contacted one of his students, Carolyn Davidson, to help design a logo for the company.
 Davidson created several samples of the design, and soon enough, Knight chose the logo that represented the wings of the Greek goddess Nike.